What to Expect at a StoryCorps Interview

 While you and your partner are talking, the Facilitator will take notes, keep time, and monitor audio.
 Facilitators are not interviewers, though they may ask a question during the recording.

-(4 minutes): When the interview is over, the Facilitator will give you a copy of the interview on CD.
-He or she will also explain the release form, which allows StoryCorps to keep one copy and send another to the archive at the American Folklife Center at the Library of Congress.
+(4 minutes): Our facilitator will explain the release form, which allows StoryCorps to keep one copy of your recording and send another to the archive at the American Folklife Center at the Library of Congress.
+After your recording has been archived, StoryCorps will send you a digital copy of the interview for download.

 (6 minutes): Finally, the Facilitator will take photos of you and your interview partner, both together and separately.
 These photos will be included in the archive at the American Folklife Center at the Library of Congress.

-- Arrive ten to fifteen minutes before your scheduled interview time.
+- Arrive 10 to 15 minutes before your scheduled interview time.

 - Go to the bathroom before you come.
 Unfortunately our recording booths are not equipped with bathrooms.

 - Bring a list of questions with you.
-If you need help, read our great questions page.
+If you need help, read our Great Questions.

 - Bring a bottle of water for you and your interview partner.